tobek/headsoak/notes.md

   - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
 - nutmeg name on login screen
 - basic clock tooltip showing creation and modifcation times
+- autofocus nut after creating new one duh

 ### todo next